-Adding Comments and Replies in our JavaScript PDF viewer
+Adding comments and replies in JavaScript PDF viewer

-PSPDFKit provides a user interface (UI) for viewing, adding, and deleting comments in PDF documents.
-You can use comments to build collaborative workflows where multiple users can discuss specific sections of a document without leaving the viewer.
+Nutrient Web SDK provides a user interface (UI) for viewing, adding, and deleting comments in PDF documents.
+Comments enable collaborative workflows where multiple users can discuss specific sections of a PDF document without leaving the viewer.

 Licensing

-Comments require a separate component in your PSPDFKit license.
-Without this included in your license, your app won’t be able to view, search, or add comments.
-Please contact our Sales team to add comments to your license.
+Comments require a separate component in your Nutrient license.
+Without this included in your license, you won’t be able to add the functionality of viewing, searching, or adding comments in your application.
+Contact our Sales team to add comments to your license.

 Terminology

-• root annotation — This is the annotation to which all the comments in a single thread are linked.
+• Root annotation — The annotation to which all the comments in a single thread are linked.

-• comment thread — This is a group of comments with the same root annotation.
+• Comment thread — A group of comments associated with the same root annotation.

-• comment — This is a single comment added by any user.
+• Comment — A single comment added by a user.

 All comments are linked to their respective root annotations.
 The comments with the same root annotation are part of a single comment thread.
 There can be two types of root annotations: